 To see some of the amazing ways that neuroplasticity can affect the adult brain, read on!

 So what new things have we learned about neuroplasticity lately?
 As it turns out, quite a bit!

 Here are some of the newest and most exciting developments in the field:

-- “Newborn” neurons at 8 weeks old and older neurons are generally at the same level of maturation (Deshpande et al., 2013);
+“Newborn” neurons at eight weeks old and older neurons are generally at the same level of maturation (Deshpande et al., 2013);

-- As few as ten ~1-hour sessions of cognitive training over 5 or 6 weeks have the potential to reverse the same amount of age-related decline that has been observed in the same time period (Ball et al., 2002);
+As few as ten one-hour sessions of cognitive training over five or six weeks have the potential to reverse the same amount of age-related decline that has been observed in the same time period (Ball et al., 2002);

 Building on the studies we just mentioned, there are tons of ways that neuroplasticity benefits the brain.
 In addition to the improvements and advantages outlined above, these are some of the other ways your brain benefits from brain adaptation:

 Ability to rewire functions in the brain (e.g., if an area that controls one sense is damaged, other areas may be able to pick up the slack);